Potassium Supplement

 Drug Overview

-Potassium ions are responsible for maintaining nerve conduction, muscle contraction, and cellular function.
+Potassium ions are responsible for maintaining nerve conduction, muscle contraction, and cellular functions.
 Abnormal blood potassium levels can trigger serious symptoms such as arrhythmias or muscle weakness.
 Physicians determine the appropriate dosage and administration method based on the patient’s blood test results.

-Brand Names and Generic Names
+Brand Names and Scientific Names

-• K-Cl
+• K-Cl (Potassium Chloride)

-• K-Tablet
+• K-Tablet (Potassium Tablet)

-• K-Solution
+• K-Solution (Potassium Solution)

 Different formulations include tablets, capsules, oral liquids, and injections, which should be used according to medical instructions.